seon-b/task-management/README.md

 # Task Management (Demo Mode)

 Task Management is a web application that enables users to create tasks and set deadlines for when the task should be completed.
 The demo mode has the login, database and authentication features disabled.
-The app is fully functional but the user will not be able to save data and will reset if the app is refreshed.
+The app is fully functional but the user will not be able to save data and the current state of the app will reset if the app is refreshed.

 ## Description